Gauntlet173/gauntlet173.github.io/content/about/index.md

 statutes, regulations, contracts, and other formally-drafted written rules.

-I'm currently the owner and operator of my own consulting firm, Lexpedite Legal Technologies Ltd., and through Lexpedite I am on an interchange with Service Canada to act as the Director of Rules as Code for their Benefits Delivery Modernization Programme.
+I'm currently the owner and operator of my own consulting firm, Lexpedite Legal Technology Ltd., and through Lexpedite I am on an interchange with the Public Health Agency of Canada to act as their Director of Rules as Code.

-Previously, I have been the Senior Researcher, Symbolic Artificial Intelligence for the Singapore Management University Centre for Computational Law, and a sessional instructor at the University of Alberta teaching law students how to use Docassemble to automate legal services.
+Previously, I have held the same role at Service Canada's Benefits Modernization Programme, been the Senior Researcher, Symbolic Artificial Intelligence for the Singapore Management University Centre for Computational Law, and a sessional instructor at the University of Alberta teaching law students how to use Docassemble to automate legal services.